knowinginner/recipe-book/content/children-recipe/Chapati - Flat bread.md

 ![Pexel - Meruyert Gonullu](pexels-meruyert-gonullu-8290886.webp "[Image credit - Pexel - Meruyert Gonullu](https://www.pexels.com/photo/a-bot-standing-at-the-table-8290886/)")
 [Image credit - Pexel - Meruyert Gonullu](https://www.pexels.com/photo/a-bot-standing-at-the-table-8290886/)"
-> "They say practice makes
->  perfect.
-Well, then my pancakes are a testament to my unwavering commitment to imperfection." - *Anonymous*
+> "They say practice makes perfect.
+Well, then my chapatis are a testament to my unwavering commitment to imperfection." - *Anonymous*
 ## Classic Chapati Recipe
 Chapatis are delicious and versatile flatbreads that are a staple in Indian cuisine.
 Here's what you'll need to make them:
 ## Ingredients: